anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/apps/requester/README.md

 it will asynchronously query for a given number of times, names from a pre-configured upstream DNS server.

+## Requirements

+This application needs an embedded toolchain installed:

+- For the IoT-LAB-based platform (`iotlab-m3`), the [Arm GNU Toolchain] is needed.
+The original experiments were run with version 10.3-2021.07.
+- For ESP32-based platforms, the [Espressif Crosstool NG] is needed.
+Compiling was tested for version esp-2021r2-patch3.
+However, it is unlikely, that the apps run properly, when flashed to such a platform, as it uses different network devices from the ones used during the experiments.

 ## Compile-time configuration

 The base configuration for this application in Kconfig can be found in [`app.config`](./app.config).